GoogleCloudPlatform/gsutil/test/ci/CI.md

 Each of these 24 combinations of `(OS / Python version / API)` is run on a separate VM managed by Kokoro, all running in parallel.

-These tests launch each time a PR is submitted, code is `git push`ed.
+These tests launch every time a PR is submitted by a trusted author (Googler in the GoogleCloudPlatform org), or when a trusted author manually invokes tests on an external contributer's PR.

 ### Test Scripts
 -----